-- Audit-Enables you to open existing scan results and audit them.
+- Analysis-Enables you to initiate a Micro Focus Fortify Static Code Analyzer analysis with Fortify Software Security Content, view the analysis results, and fix the code associated with uncovered issues, all within the Eclipse IDE. - Audit-Enables you to open existing analysis results and audit them.
 These results include detailed descriptions of the security vulnerabilities detected and recommended remediation strategies.
-The audit plugin component helps security code inspection by enabling you to easily navigate to the source code location associated with each vulnerability, and then prioritize and audit the results. - Analysis-Enables you to initiate a Micro Focus Fortify Static Code Analyzer scan and analysis with Fortify security content, view the results, and fix the code associated with uncovered issues, all within the Eclipse IDE. - Collaboration-Includes server-related functionality such as connecting to Micro Focus Fortify Software Security Center, uploading results to Fortify Software Security Center, and performing collaborative audits.
+The audit plugin component helps security code inspection by enabling you to easily navigate to the source code location associated with each vulnerability, and then prioritize and audit the results. - Collaboration-Includes server-related functionality such as connecting to Micro Focus Fortify Software Security Center, uploading results to Fortify Software Security Center, and performing collaborative audits.
 (If you do not want this functionality, then there is no need to install the collaboration plugin.)